 I am a postdoc at UC Berkeley, working with Michael Jordan and Trevor Darrell.
-I am also a visitor at the International Computer Science Institute.
+I am a member of the AMPlab and also a visitor at the International Computer Science Institute.

 Before coming to Berkeley, I did my PhD in Bernhard Schölkopf's group at the Max Planck Institutes in beautiful Tübingen and graduated from ETH Zurich.
 During my PhD, I have worked with Jeff Bilmes, and before that with Ulrike von Luxburg and Arthur Gretton.

 I like to spend my brain cycles thinking about combinatorial problems in Machine Learning, in particular efficient (approximation) algorithms.
-My interests include submodularity and discrete optimization, graph problems, graphical models, kernel methods and clustering, and applications in computer vision.
+My interests include submodularity and discrete optimization, graph problems, graphical models, kernel methods and clustering, distributed machine learning, and applications e.g. in computer vision and biology.